 Dinorah Olmos is the founding president and CEO of the Latino Education Advancement Fund (LEAF), and recipient of the 2019 Open Society Institute Community Fellowship- Baltimore.
 If you want more information, please visit the following link here.

-Dinorah Olmos has more than 30 years of professional experience in the public, private and non-profit sectors.
+Olmos has more than 35 years of professional experience in the public, private and non-profit sectors.
 This experience includes working at international, national, state and local levels with education, and community leaders across the United States.
 Olmos has a passionate interest in research to advance equity and social justice, and in advocacy that supports educational access for Latino students.

 In 1991, as a single parent with two children and working full-time, she returned to school to obtain her bachelor’s degree.

-During that same year, she graduated from California State University, Fresno with a Bachelor’s Degree in Mass Communication/Journalism, with an emphasis in Public Relations.
+She graduated from California State University, Fresno with a Bachelor’s Degree in Mass Communication/Journalism, with an emphasis in Public Relations in 1997.
 Years later; she received her Master’s of Arts Degree in Leadership and Organizational Development with an emphasis in Cross-Cultural Communication from Fresno Pacific University.
-Furthermore, Dinorah earned a post-graduate certificate on Leadership for Schools, Families and Community Collaboration at Johns Hopkins University with the purpose to provide support, knowledge, trust, and information to Latino parents on the educational system in the United States.
+Furthermore, Olmos earned a post-graduate certificate on Leadership for Schools, Families and Community Collaboration at Johns Hopkins University with the purpose to provide support, knowledge, trust, and information to Latino parents on the educational system in the United States.

 For 14 years, Olmos worked as Assistant Director for National and International Recruitment at the Johns Hopkins University Center for Talented Youth (CTY).
 She identified and recruited gifted and talented students around the world.
-In 2007, acting as the site director, Ms. Olmos was instrumental in the opening of two new international sites at the Universidad de las Americas and at Tecnológico de Monterrey in Mexico.
+In 2007, acting as the site director, Olmos was instrumental in the opening of two new international sites at the Universidad de las Americas and at Tecnológico de Monterrey in Mexico.
 Also in 2007, Olmos began a student recruitment effort in Puerto Rico and Colombia, establishing relationships with College Board Latin America and working with public and private schools to identify bright students there.

-Dinorah is married to Javier von Westphalen-Peña, a marketing expert who is the President and CEO of Emergent Element, a Strategy and Marketing Consultancy.
-She has two children, Lizette (age 42) and Gregory (age 34).
+Olmos is married to Javier von Westphalen-Peña, a marketing expert who is the President and CEO of Emergent Element, a Strategy and Marketing Consultancy.
+She has two children, Lizette (age 45) and Gregory (age 37).